openconfig/public/doc/controller-card_poweroff.md

 Now after the system reboots following "9.b", if we consider that the original problem of broken communication between the controller-cards persists, the configration of `config/power-admin-state=POWER_DISABLED` on one of the controller-cards wouldn't help because of Rule#5 above.
 However, it is expected that the implementation has other hardware/software means to gracefully handle the split-brain situation.
 The proposal here to allow for power-disable of a controller-card using configuration has no impact whatsoever on the implementations ability to handle split-brain like conditions.

+   ***Definition for Split-brain situation:***
+   `In network routers/switches that use redundant controller-cards for high availability, a split-brain scenario occurs when the primary and secondary cards lose communication with each other, and both believe they should be the active controller.
+Probable causees for a Split-brain scenario can be configuration error or software bug preventing exchange of control messages between the cards breaking the communication`